Explore Georgia Tours

 Summer brings peak temperatures to the lowlands (35°C+ in Tbilisi) but opens the highest mountain trails.
 This is prime time for Svaneti trekking.

-• Highlands: Optimal conditions for multi-day treks; all village guesthouses open
+• Highlands: Optimal conditions for multi-day treks, and all village guesthouses are open

-• Lowlands: Quite hot — best enjoyed with pool access or evening exploration
+• Lowlands: Quite hot.
+Best handled with pool access or evening walks

-• Coast: Batumi beach season; local vacation crowds
+• Coast: Batumi beach season, with local vacation crowds

 Best for: Svaneti trekking, Batumi beaches, high-altitude experiences